Hennich/writeups/pwn2win/real_ec/ReadMe.md

 * Use 22 Bit table
 * Compute inverses of possible n before
 * try to use addition of points (instead of multiplication) for speedup

+Finished Lookup table: 162.18 seconds
+Finished with all points: 41.88 seconds